 Manage Scripts

-This page provides information about tasks you may need to do when working with scripts.
+This page provides information about tasks you may need to do to manage the state of your scripts.
 The Work with Scripts help page can help you learn how to create and modify scripts.
+The Work with Actions in Scripts page can help you learn how to add and configure actions in your scripts.

 View a Script's Properties

-1. In CXone, click the app selector and select Omnichannel RoutingStudio Three arrows joined at the base.
+1. In CXone Mpower, click the app selector and select Omnichannel RoutingStudio Three arrows joined at the base.
 One points straight up, one up and to the right, and one up and to the left. .

-3. On the right side of the script canvas, view the properties panel.
-This panel contains the following options:
+3. On the right side of the script canvas, view the properties pane.
+The default tab is the Actions tab, where you can:

-• Actions tab: Shows a list of all actions currently in the script.
+• View actions in the script: View a list of all actions currently in the script.
 Beside each action is the action's ID, a numeric identifier assigned in the order the action was added to the script.
 Beneath each action is its caption, if it has one.
 Click an action in the list to highlight the corresponding action on the canvas.

 • Search canvas: Allows you to search the script canvas.
 The search can find actions or terms in captions or annotations on the script canvas.
 It cannot search values in action properties, including in editor windows.
 Results of your search appear below the search field, replacing the list of actions.